s-bishnoi/shubham-bishnoi/README.md

 # About me

+Hello, My name is Shubham Bishnoi.
+I just completed my Statistics degree from Univeristy of Waterloo.
+Few things that interests me are data visualization, A/B testing and working with databases.
+I am always looking for new challenges in my life.
+I look for respectful and creative work environment and team.
+I aspire to teach data science in future.

 | Education |
 | :---: |
 | University of Waterloo, **Statistics**, Honours, Co-operative Program, **Computer Science** Minor, Class of 2020 |